balbertus/kubernets_uncomplicated/README.md

 ######################################################################################################
 DAY 5 - Instalar um Cluster Kubernetes com 3 nodes.

+We are going to start with kubeadm by instances created on the cloud as AWS/GCP/Azure or where you want.

 Install a cluster with kubeadm!

 1. Create 3 instances at AWS, GCP or Azure (it's about your cloud environment, I am not going to show here)